 - The cause of the sleep regression

-- Our response when they’re going through these sleep regressions
+- Our response when they’re going through a sleep regression

 For example, when a baby is going through the four-month sleep regression, if they’re able to fall asleep independently and link sleep cycles, then that sleep regression is going to be significantly less, and will end much quicker than others.

 But if they need your help falling and staying asleep, then that sleep regression is basically a long-term thing.
-It’s permanent because your baby’s sleep pattern has changed.
-And they’re now waking up between sleep cycles and need your help to get back to sleep.
+That’s because your baby’s sleep pattern has changed.
+And they’re now waking up between sleep cycles and need your help to get back to sleep every time.
+Given that a baby’s sleep cycle generally lasts between 20 and 50 minutes, this can lead to very frequent night wakings.

 Your Baby Might Need to Drop a Nap